haptork/easyLambda/_docs/03-hello-world.md

 ### Sqrt and Cbrt in different Columns

-Folowing is a data-flow to add a column for square root and another for cube root using a single map.
+Folowing is a dataflow to add a column for square root and another for cube root using a single map.

 {% highlight ruby %}